-- (A) City council members. - (B) Municipal judges. - (C) The city manager, the chief of staff, [first assistant city manager] [and] assistant city managers, and chiefs. - (D) The city auditor and the first assistant city auditor. - (E) The city attorney, [and] the first assistant city attorney, and the inspector general. - (F) The city secretary and the first assistant city secretary.

-- (G) All department directors [and their supervisors]. - (H) Members of all boards, commissions, committees, and other bodies created by the city council pursuant to city ordinance or federal or state law, including bodies that are only advisory in nature. - (I) City council appointed members of boards of entities that were not created by the city council. - (K) The chief financial officer. - (L) For purposes of Chapter 12A only, a [citizen] volunteer on committees or task forces formed by boards or commissions.
+- (A) City council members. - (B) Municipal judges. - (C) The city manager, the chief of staff, assistant city managers, and chiefs. - (D) The city auditor and the first assistant city auditor. - (E) The city attorney, the first assistant city attorney, and the inspector general. - (F) The city secretary and the first assistant city secretary. - (G) All department directors. - (H) Members of all boards, commissions, committees, and other bodies created by the city council pursuant to city ordinance or federal or state law, including bodies that are only advisory in nature. - (I) City council appointed members of boards of entities that were not created by the city council. - (J[K]) The chief financial officer. - $(\underline{K}[\underline{L}])$ For purposes of Chapter 12A only, a volunteer on committees or task forces formed by boards or commissions. - (L) For purposes of Chapter 12A only, a member of the board of directors for a public improvement district and its executive director and chief executive officer.

-(24[25])OFFICIAL ACTION includes:
+(23[24])OFFICIAL ACTION includes:

-- (A) any affirmative act (including the making of a formal or informal recommendation), that is within the scope of an official's or employee's duties; and - (B) any failure to act, if the official or employee is under a duty to act. - (25) OFFICIAL CAPACITY or OFFICIAL DUTIES means acting, or actions relating to matters, within the scope of employment or office, or under the official or employee's control or supervision. - (26) OFFICIAL INFORMATION includes information gathered pursuant to the power or authority of city government. - (27) PARTNER includes any partner in a general partnership, limited partnership, or joint venture. - (28) PERISHABLE FOOD OR BEVERAGES are consumable products, such as packaged foods, delivered fresh foods, including baked goods and edible gift baskets, sealed beverages, and floral arrangements. - (29) PERSONAL BENEFIT means any benefit knowingly solicited, accepted, or agreed to be accepted by another for the purpose of influencing how a city official or employee performs or refrains from performing an official action. - (30) PERSONALLY PARTICIPATED.
+- (A) any affirmative act (including the making of a formal or informal recommendation), that is within the scope of an official's or employee's duties; and - (B) any failure to act, if the official or employee is under a duty to act. - (24[25])OFFICIAL CAPACITY or OFFICIAL DUTIES means acting, or actions relating to matters, within the scope of employment or office, or under the official or employee's control or supervision. - (25[26])OFFICIAL INFORMATION includes information gathered pursuant to the power or authority of city government. - (26[27])PARTNER includes any partner in a general partnership, limited partnership, or joint venture.

+(27[28])PERISHABLE FOOD OR BEVERAGES are consumable products, such as packaged foods, delivered fresh foods, including baked goods and edible gift baskets, sealed beverages, and floral arrangements.

+(28[29])PERSONAL BENEFIT means any benefit knowingly solicited, accepted, or agreed to be accepted by another for the purpose of influencing how a city official or employee performs or refrains from performing an official action.

+(29[30])PERSONALLY PARTICIPATED.
 The requirement of having "personally participated" in a matter is met only if the individual in fact exercised discretion relating to the matter.
-The fact that the person had responsibility for a matter does not by itself establish that the person "personally participated" in the matter. - (31) RELATIVE means a spouse, domestic partner, child, stepchild, brother, sister, parent or stepparent, or a person claimed as a dependent on the city official or employee's latest individual federal income tax return.
+The fact that the person had responsibility for a matter does not by itself establish that the person "personally participated" in the matter.

+(30[31])RELATIVE means a current or former spouse, domestic partner, child, stepchild, brother, sister, parent or stepparent, or a person claimed as a dependent on the city official or employee's latest individual federal income tax return.

-(32[29])REPRESENTATION encompasses every form of communication or personal appearance in which a person, not acting in performance of official duties, formally or informally serves as an advocate for private interests.
+(31[32])REPRESENTATION encompasses every form of communication or personal appearance in which a person, not acting in performance of official duties, formally or informally serves as an advocate for private interests.
 Lobbying and service as an expert witness, even on an informal basis, are forms of representation.
 "Representation" does not include appearance as a fact witness in litigation or other official proceedings.

-(33[30])SOLICITATION.
+(32[33])SOLICITATION.
 "Solicitation" of subsequent employment or a subsequent business opportunity includes any form of proposal or negotiation relating to employment or a business opportunity.